‘BB19’ Finale Night Is When Jessica Graf Said She Would Make An Announcement, Jody Jr Or Another Reality Show?

 Of course, the news of a confirmed pregnancy is a possibility, it isn’t the only possibility.
 Fans are talking on social media to ponder what else the announcement might be.
 Some believe the two have been asked to join the Amazing Race.
 Both Cody and Jessica are athletic and would be a good fit for the show.

 Another possibility that is being discussed at length by fans on social media is an engagement.
-Afterall, Cody has already said he plans to marry Jessica.
+After all, Cody has already said he plans to marry Jessica.
 She has let the world know that she feels the same.
 One or both of them may be planning to make it official during the live finale on Thursday night.

-Whatever the big announcement it, Jessica Graf has not responded to our questions at the time of this article.
+Whatever the big announcement, Jessica Graf has not responded to our questions at the time of this article.
 Either she is keeping a tight lid on the big news, or something has changed in the last month since she put fans on notice for the announcement.

 What do you think Jessica Graf has planned for BB19 fans?
 Do you think Jody will be joining another reality show together?
 Share your thoughts in the comments section below.